 - Check your view out of your mirrors if you push your seat back or change the height of the steering wheel.

 - Make sure that after you adjust your seat you can still comfortably reach the accelerator, brake, and clutch – if you are stretching to reach the pedals, it could affect your reaction time.

 - Remove coats or jackets that restrict your ability to move freely behind the wheel and learn to rely on the heating system of the vehicle to keep you warm.

-- If you suffer from pains in back, massage seat nets, wattle of wooden balls or tarpaulin ones with air gap will be of great help for you.
+- If you suffer from pains in the back, massage seat nets, wattle of wooden balls, or tarpaulin ones with air gap will be of great help for you.

 - During a long trip stop and have some rest – leave the car, walk for a while, stretch yourself, do everything to relax and relieve tension.